Load Restoration in Islanded Microgrids: Formulation and Solution Strategies

 \subsubsection{ESS Constraints}

-Each ESS is a large-scale energy reservoir which may discharge power into the MG when required, and otherwise charge in order to replenish its energy reserves.
-The energy available to ESS $i$ at time step $t$ is represented by its state of charge (SoC) $\mcal{S}_{i,t}$ which takes values in $[\underline{\mcal{S}}_i,\bar{\mcal{S}}_i]$.
-Let $P^\text{ch}_{i,t}$ and $P^\text{dis}_{i,t}$ denote the charge and discharge powers of ESS $i$ on time step $t$, and both these quantities are assumed to be bounded.
-We assume that on any given time step, the ESS may either charge or discharge but cannot do both simultaneously.
-Such a \emph{complementarity constraint} (CC) can be formulated as
+Each ESS is an energy reservoir which may discharge power into the MG when required, and otherwise charge in order to replenish its energy reserves.
+We denote by $\mcal{S}_{i,t}$ the state of charge (SoC) of ESS $i$ at time step $t$, which takes values in $[\underline{\mcal{S}}_i,\bar{\mcal{S}}_i]$.
+Letting $P^\text{ch}_{i,t}$ and $P^\text{dis}_{i,t}$ denote the charge and discharge powers of the same, the power input/output constraints of the ESS are:

-The net injection of power from an ESS into the DS is the sum of the charge and discharge powers:

-Lastly, we consider the evolution of ESS SoC $\mcal{S}_{i,t}$.
-The SoC increases proportional to the charge power and reduces proportional to the discharge power, which can be formalized as an evolution equation:
+Note that \eqref{eq:complementarity} denotes the complementarity constraint, which may alternatively be denoted as an integer constraint using a charge/discharge indicator variable.
+The evolution of $\mcal{S}_{i,t}$ is given as: